Sperm Retrieval Explained: Techniques, Success Rates, Cost and More

 Learn more about finances at Male Fertility & Sexual Medicine Specialists with our current financial incentives and insurance coverage information.
 Contact us to get specific pricing estimates for sperm retrieval costs and fees.

-At our Southern California clinic in San Diego, we specialize in helping patients with male infertility by utilizing a multi-faced treatment approach.
+At our Southern California clinic in San Diego, we specialize in vasectomy reversals and helping patients with male infertility by utilizing a multi-faced treatment approach.
 We work together with each patient to create a personalized treatment plan.